 The picture quality of some of the early episodes is sadly not as good as on the colour episodes of season 3 and 4, but that is simply due to how things were filmed at the time.
 As good as the series is in colour, it really can’t be denied that the black and white photography suits the grim tone and dark atmosphere of the series perfectly.

 Adding to the bleak atmosphere of the series is that unforgettable title sequence.
-The title sequence is simple and very effective.
-It features a swinging lightbulb casting light and shade across Callan’s face to the strains of the now iconic theme tune.
-The theme music was called Girl In The Dark, which was a piece of stock library music composed by Jack Tromby.
+The title sequence is simple and very effective featuring a swinging lightbulb casting light and shade across Callan’s face to the strains of the now iconic theme tune.
+The theme music was called Girl In The Dark and was a piece of stock library music composed by Jack Tromby.
 In 1970, Edward Woodward(who was not only a good actor, but was also a very fine singer) would record a vocal version of this tune entitled This Man Alone, to coincide with the production of season 3 of the series.

 In mid 1968, ABC underwent an enforced merger with Associated Rediffusion to become Thames Television.
 The second season of Callan would be broadcast in 1969.The incredible public reaction to the cliffhanger finale of season 2, which saw a brainwashed Callan kill Hunter and then get shot himself by Meres, ensured that the series would continue to be made by the newly created Thames Television.
 Everyone wanted to know Callan’s fate after that episode aired.